Deioces: Foundation of the Median kingdom

 What is known from the Assyrian texts is that from the 9th to 7th century BC, the Medes had not been able to thrive enough to cause the convergence and alliance and organization of the scattered Median tribes and clans around a superior and single leader and lord who could be called the king of all the Median lands.
 During their several invasions on the Median settled territories, the Assyrian kings always encountered a large number of "local shahs" and not a single king ruling all of the Median lands.
 After the death of Sargon II in 705 BC, the Assyrians diverted their attention to another spot far from Iran.
 The opportunity, along with the everlasting fear of the Assyrian invasion, caused the formation of a union of Median princes and monarchs.

 According to Herodotus, the Medes were the first people to break free from Assyrian dominance.
 The Medes were living in small villages with independent rulers, when a certain Deioces embarked on an elaborate scheme to make himself king.
 In the anarchistic era of the Medes, Deioces tried to enforce justice in his own village and gained a credit and reputation as a neutral judge.
-Thus, the territory of his activity expanded and the peoples of other villages resorted to him until he eventually announced that the requests of the people are too much and the post is troublesome and difficult for him and he is not ready to continue the work.
-Following the resignation, theft and chaos increased; and the Medes gathered and chose him as the king in order to settle the disagreements.
-Deioces thus rose from a commoner to a despot, who united the Median tribes.
-Under his rule, he established a spearmen guard, and constructed a new capital, Ecbatana, with strong fortifications and a royal palace.
+Thus, the territory of his activity expanded, and the peoples of other villages resorted to him until he eventually announced that the requests of the people are too much, the post is troublesome and difficult for him, and he is not ready to continue the work.
+Following the resignation, theft and chaos increased, and the Medes gathered and chose him as the king to settle the disagreements.
+Deioces thus rose from a commoner to a despot who united the Median tribes.
+Under his rule, he established a spearmen guard and constructed a new capital, Ecbatana, with strong fortifications and a royal palace.

-Deioces held a ceremony for the first time; Herodotus states that Deioces stayed in his palace; and his connection was by sending to and receiving messages from the outside; and no one was able to contact the king directly; and the petitions and messages were performed only by the messengers; the limitation was in order to make a sense of fear and respect among the people.
+Deioces held a ceremony for the first time; Herodotus states that Deioces stayed in his palace; and his connection was by sending to and receiving messages from the outside; and no one was able to contact the king directly; and the petitions and messages were performed only by the messengers; the limitation was to make a sense of fear and respect among the people.
 Besides, it was forbidden to laugh or expectorate in the king's presence.
 Of his other actions was creating a group called "The King's Eyes and Ears", which consisted of people assigned to spy for the king himself; this organization and group existed during the Achaemenid era.

-Diakonoff believes that Deioces could not have been the king of the whole Medes, and was not even the ruler of a large region, and was just one of the small and numerous Median lords; but the illustrious history of the successors shined on his face and gave him fame in history.
+Diakonoff believes that Deioces could not have been the king of the whole Medes, and was not even the ruler of a large region, and was just one of the small and numerous Median lords; but the illustrious history of the successors shone on his face and gave him fame in history.
 After Deioces, his son, Phraortes, succeeded him and ruled for 22 years; though some researchers believe that he ruled for fifty-three years (678-625 BC).